SWORDIntel/SENTINEL/README.md

 - Fuzzy finding and BLE.sh integration
 - Centralized configuration and logging
 - Distributed compilation and advanced security tools
+- Optimized performance with configuration caching and dependency-based module loading

 All modules are designed for robust error handling, security, and privacy, with a focus on terminal-based workflows and Linux-first compatibility.